Who was John Chivington, the “Fighting Parson”?

 John Chivington and the Sand Creek Massacre

 The rancor reached its nadir on November 29, 1864, when Chivington ordered a force of nearly 700 Colorado volunteers to attack a village of peaceful Cheyenne and Arapaho Indians.
-Ignoring a white flag of truce and the United States flag that the village’s inhabitants raised when the assault began, Chivington’s men killed between 150 and 200 Indians.
+Ignoring a white flag of truce and the United States flag that was raised by Black Kettle, a Cheyenne Peace Chief, when the assault began, Chivington’s men killed between 150 and 200 Indians.
 Most of the victims were unarmed women, children, and elderly people.
 When the carnage ended, some soldiers engaged in a bloodthirsty rampage, mutilating the remains of their victims for body parts to take back to Denver as trophies of their triumph.

 Reactions to the Sand Creek Massacre were mixed.
 Generally commended by the press and by the populace in the West, critics in the East roundly denounced Chivington.
 Three separate federal investigations condemned his actions.
 A report by the Joint Congressional Committee on the Conduct of the War concluded that